 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-A mole or pigmented skin lesion is the most common sign of any type of skin cancer.
-Doctors recommend regular skin exams to find these changes early.
+A mole or skin lesion is the most common sign of skin cancer.
+Doctors recommend regular skin exams to find these changes.

 Common signs and symptoms of non-melanoma skin cancer: